tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/HiddenMarkovModel.md

   `num_steps` parameter of the hidden Markov model object.
 The other dimensions are the dimensions of the batch and these are broadcast with the hidden Markov model's parameters.
+* <b>`mask`</b>: optional bool-type `tensor` with rightmost dimension matching `num_steps` indicating which observations the result of this function should be conditioned on.
+When the mask has value `True` the corresponding observations aren't used. if `mask` is `None` then all of the observations are used. the `mask` dimensions left of the last are broadcast with the hmm batch as well as with the observations.
 * <b>`name`</b>: Python `str` name prefixed to Ops created by this class.
   Default value: "HiddenMarkovModel".